strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 ## Korgath

-An ethno-state ruled by human faschists.
+An ethno-state ruled by human fascists.
 Most believe that humans, of any skin color or creed, are above animal humanoids and treat them in best cases with comtempt in worst cases violently.

 If animal humanoids are unlucky enough to find themselves within Korgish lands, they will soon find themselves without whether they like it or not.

 Considered as a threat by most of its neighbours, however the Korgish state tends to keep to itself.
 Controls a large landmass with abundant natural resources that are exported to neighboring lands.

 Kargish dissidents who oppose the Kargish's states discriminatory policies exist and have been looking to overthrow the existing government but require the support of powerful allies to do so.

+### Hooks

+- Kargish dissidents are looking for support to overthrow their fascist government, a neighboring nation could supply the manpower and resources needed to do so.

 ## The Hearth